 The ties can be vibrant too.
 For example, a navy knit tie will provide sophistication with a sporty touch.

 Green, plumb, and red ties are also great with a white shirt and a light or medium grey suit.

 Light Blue Dress Shirt

 The light blue dress shirt is the way to add zest to the grey suit while staying classic.

 It’s a great alternative to the white shirt, especially with light and medium grey suits.

-Blue complements multiple colors and textures and therefore gives the opportunity of being playful with the outfit.
+Blue complements multiple colors and textures.
+Therefore, it gives the opportunity to be playful with the outfit.